SMART (ENERGY STORAGE) GRIDS

 But more important for reduced energy bills, is the prospect of mass energy storage depots.
 Forget EVs, concentrate on the service facilities as lower cost bulk energy stores.

 This concept could become a reality, that we are developing in the hope of attracting manufacturing and distribution partners.
 But first we need cooperation from stakeholders in R&D before they go too far down a more expensive route, producing EVs that are not future proofed.
 And giant battery stores that only serve of load levelers.
 Although, better than nothing, of course.
 And, showing willing.

 There is an abundance of clean wind and solar energy that can produce green hydrogen and electricity to charge vehicle batteries, but there is no transport infrastructure to support rapid energy exchanges for BEVs or FCEVs.
 The SmartNet™ system could be the solution, also providing load levelling for national grids having to cope with renewables.

 UNAVOIDABLE INCONVENIENCE FOR ENERGY GIANTS

-We have relied on petrol (gasoline) and diesel vehicles to now, but they have proved damaging to the environment and human health, in part causing global warming and lung cancer, leading the EU, G20 and United Nations to ban the sales of new fossil fuelled vehicles from 2030.
+We have relied on petrol (gasoline) and diesel vehicles to now, but they have proved damaging to the environment and human health, in part causing global warming and lung cancer, leading the EU, G20 and United Nations to want to ban the sales of new fossil fuelled vehicles from 2030.

 There is ample renewable energy from solar and wind farms to replace our reliance on oil, but there is as yet no medium to entice OEMs to produce vehicles that will be compatible with such a system, where it would require modification to existing platforms.
 Hence, we have a chicken and egg situation that must be solved if society is to benefit from cheaper zero carbon transport.

-Please use our A-Z INDEX to navigate this site where page links may lead to third party site not under our control
+Please use our A-Z to navigate this site where page links may lead to third party site not under our control

 This website is provided on a free basis to promote zero emission transport from renewable energy in Europe and Internationally.